rstacruz/vim-fastunite/README.md

   Uses `ag` when available for the fastest file finding interface available

 - **Cached windows:** !!<br>
-  Unite instances are cached, so pressing `,ut` again will be super-fast
+  Unite instances are cached, so pressing `,up` again will be super-fast

 - **Preconfigured matchers:**<br>
   Matchers were configured and optimized to work with neovim, vim, etc.